Oxfam’s Sustainable Shopping Guide

 That's a wrap, it’s time to ditch the cling film.

-Plastic wrap is pretty annoying – it sticks together and tears in all the wrong places.
-And when you realise that it is pure plastic waste and totally unnecessary to boot, I’m sure you’ll agree that it’s time to say, “see ya later”.
 Instead, you can try an environmentally friendly alternative – beeswax wrap.
 It can be used to wrap or cover food, rinsed under the tap and reused, lasting on average for around a year.
-Once you’re finished with it, it can be stripped up and used for compost as it is biodegradable.
-Leave the cling film in 2021 and wrap your way into a brighter, more sustainable year.
+Once you’re finished with it, it can be stripped up and used for compost as it's biodegradable.

 Beeswax Wrap